MasonFloodHazardsResearchLab/iFloodWebsite/public/map/README.md

 # Map Data Format
 The file `mapdata.js` contains information about the various data layers available on the interactive map.

+## URL Patterns
+URLs for GeoJSON layers, station XBEACH videos, and pretty much anywhere else in `mapdata.js` where a URL is specified can include special patterns that will be replaced at runtime.
+#### Files/Download
+For each forecast model (specified in `models`) there are two paths:
+- `{_MODELNAMEHERE_FILES_}` points to the current forecast folder for the model based on `recent.txt.`
+- `{_MODELNAMEHERE_DOWNLOAD_}` points to the *file browser* for the current forecast folder for the model.
+This should be used for links that will be directly opened in the user's browser, like the `downloadUrl` of a layer.

 ## Layers
 #### group
 An integer, corresponding to the index of the layer group to place this layer under.
 For example, layers that show under "GMU iFLOOD Data" have group index 0.